An Employer's Guide to Workers' Comp Insurance

 Working for a number of different people at the same time indicates 1099 worker status, not employee status.

-When reviewing workers' comp coverage options for your business, it's important to be familiar with some common terms used by insurance companies, like:
+When reviewing workers' comp coverage options for your business, it's important to be familiar with some common terms used by insurance companies.
+These can include the following:

-• Experience modification rate: A number used by insurance companies to gauge the past cost of injuries and future chances of risk by an employer.
-The lower your business's experience modification rate is, the lower your workers' comp premiums will be.
+- Experience modification rate or factor: A number used by insurance companies to gauge the past cost of injuries and future chances of risk by an employer.
+The lower your business's experience modification rate or factor is, the lower your workers' comp premiums will be.

 https://www.irs.gov/businesses/small-businesses-self-employed/independent-contractor-self-employed-or-employee